biopython/biopython.github.io/README.md

 me during this testing period and I'll remove the false mapping.
 I failed to match about 20 accounts on the wiki (mostly single contributions).

+This site ought to be viewable via https://peterjc.github.io/README.html